davidvedvick/a-personal-site/content/bio.md

 developing everything from C# ASP.net applications to WinForms click-once applications to maintaining and improving old Delphi applications.

-On the side I pursue multiple hobby projects, including a site for building your own [computer](http://deliciouspc.com) to an audio playback application for Android that streams music from your home PC (or server, if you have a dedicated one).
+On the side I pursue multiple hobby projects, including a site where you tell me what kind of computer you want and I give you a [delicious recipe](http://deliciouspc.com) to build it, to an audio playback application for Android that streams music from your home PC (or server, if you have a dedicated one).
 You can learn more about those on the [side projects](/projects) page.
-I guess you could I just really love programming and learning about new (and old!) ways of doing things.
+I guess you could say that I just really love programming and learning about new (and old!) ways of doing things.

 In that mold, this site itself was built using the extremely fun combination